Woman charged with assaulting Southwest flight attendant - WTMJ

 “Unfortunately, this is just one of many occurrences,” said the union president, Lyn Montgomery.
 She said there were 477 incidents of “misconduct” by passengers on Southwest planes between April 8 and May 15.

 The incident happened during a flight from Sacramento to San Diego on Sunday morning.
 San Diego Harbor Police said Tuesday that they arrested Vyvianna Quinonez, and charged her with battery causing serious bodily injury.
-Police did not provide her hometown, and it was unclear whether she was still in jail on Tuesday.
+The Sacramento Bee reported that Quinonez lives in the Sacramento suburb of Antelope.

 “The passenger repeatedly ignored standard inflight instructions and became verbally and physically abusive upon landing,” said Southwest spokesman Chris Mainz.